Aklilu-Mandefro/myPortfolio/README.md

 The src will automatically reload if you change any of the source files.

  ## Building
 Run `npm run build` to build the project.
-The build artifacts will be stored in the `.next/ directory`.
+The build artifacts will be stored in the `.next/` directory.
 Use the run build flag for a production build.

 ## Switch Between Light and Dark mode
    The default mode is light version.
 But, you can change it by navigating to the `src/pages/app.js/` directory.